Clinton: Syria must end violence to avoid "catastrophic assault"

-TOKYO U.S. Secretary of State Hillary Clinton said on Sunday Syria's opposition forces are growing more effective and the sooner the violence ends, the higher the chances of sparing the Syrian government from a "catastrophic assault."
+TOKYO U.S. Secretary of State Hillary Clinton said on Sunday Syria's opposition forces were growing more effective and the sooner the violence ended, the higher the chances of sparing the Syrian government from a "catastrophic assault".

-It appeared clear that Clinton was referring to the possibility of Syrian rebels launching such an assault on state institutions - a court and a broadcaster have been recent targets - rather than to any outside intervention.

 "The sooner there can be an end to the violence and a beginning of a political transition process, not only will fewer people die, but there is a chance to save the Syrian state from a catastrophic assault that would be very dangerous not only to Syria but to the region," Clinton said at a news conference.